greglook/merkle-db/doc/indexing.md

 Updating an index tree starts with the root node and a batch of changes to apply to it.
 The changes may be either insertions supplying new field data for a certain record key or deletions which remove a record.

-The _leaves_ of the tree are partitions, and all other nodes are index nodes.
-In a tree with branching factor `b`, every index node except the root must have between `ceiling(b/2)` and `b` children.
-The root is allowed to have between 2 and `b` children.
-If the tree has more than `:merkle-db.partition/limit` records, then each partition in the tree must contain between `ceiling(limit/2)` and `limit` records.

 The batch-update algorithm has the following goals: